spike-project/spike/README.md

 # 5/ Contents of this repository

 - [`spike/`](spike) - the python code of the program itself
-- [`doc/`](doc) - a directory containing various files used to generate the documentation
+- [`doc/`](doc) - a directory containing various files used to generate the documentation - in reorganisation !
 - [`Notebooks/`](Notebooks) - the repository of the **SpI** notebooks
 - miscelaneous:
-    - `QC.py` `QC.txt` a small utility to check the quality of the code using pylint.
+    - `QC.py` a small utility to check the quality of the code using pylint, with the result in `QC.txt`.
+    - `Tests.py` is a `unittest` of the whole program *(probably around 60-80% coverage)*
+       try `python -m spike.Tests -h`  for some doc
+       Ask `madelsuc@unistra.fr` for the DATA tests